WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 assertions, the key's OCSP assertions will expire, causing the package as a whole to become untrusted.

+## Aspects of the straw proposal

+The use of a single `Signed-Headers` header field prevents us from signing non-pseudo request headers.
+For example, if an author signs both `Content-Encoding: br` and `Content-Encoding: gzip` variants of a response, what's the impact if an attacker serves the brotli one for a request with `Accept-Encoding: gzip`?

+{{signature-validity}} can succeed when some delivered headers aren't included in the signed set.
+This accommodates current TLS-terminating intermediates and may be useful for SRI ({{uc-sri}}), but is risky for trusting cross-origin responses ({{uc-pushed-subresources}}, {{uc-explicit-distributor}}, and
+{{uc-offline-websites}}).

 # Privacy considerations

 Normally, when a client fetches `https://o1.com/resource.js`,